Our new model of support, Activate, is based on research carried out over two years, at 24 services and involving over 80 of the people we support.

 - Janet's anxiety has decreased

-- Sarah no longer displays challenging behaviour
+- Sarah no longer displays behaviours of distress

 - Better health and diet for both women